Idioms beginning with I

 Example: The rules are in black and white, so there's no misunderstanding.
 Read more ➺

-Example: He always managed to be in the good books of the bosses, surprised one and all.
+Example: After volunteering for several community projects, Mark was in the good books of the town council.
 Read more ➺

 Meaning: to become more powerful.